thirdweb-dev/react/etc/react.api.md

 // @internal (undocumented)
 export type WalletLinkConnectorType = "walletLink" | "coinbase" | {
     name: "walletLink" | "coinbase";
-    options: WalletLinkConnector["options"];
+    options: CoinbaseWalletConnector["options"];
 };

 // Warnings were encountered during analysis:
 //
-// dist/Provider.d.ts:34:5 - (ae-forgotten-export) The symbol "MagicConnectorOptions" needs to be exported by the entry point index.d.ts
+// dist/Provider.d.ts:34:5 - (ae-forgotten-export) The symbol "MagicConnectorArguments" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)